KingoftheHomeless/in-other-words/README.md

 Unfortunately, in its current state `in-other-words` is rather inaccessible.
-Ample documentation and guides are provided for the library, but inexperienced users are still likely to run into "gotchas" and confusing error messages.
+Ample documentation and guides are provided for the library, but inexperienced users are still likely to run into gotchas and confusing error messages.
 As such, if you're a beginner to effect systems, `freer-simple` or `polysemy` would serve as better starting points.